-4/3-way valves constructed as spool valves are of simple construction, whilst those constructed as poppet valves are complex in design.
+4/3-way valves constructed as spool valves are of simple construction, whilst those 4/3-way valve constructed as poppet valves are complex in design.
 4/3-way valves of poppet valve design may be composed, for example, of four individual two-way valves.